susyhaga/susyhaga/README.md

 #### About me :octocat:

 :bulb: Creative by soul, curious by lack of options, I've always loved to follow the market trends.
-Because of the development of the technology, I noticed the need for updating myself.
+Because of the development of technology, I noticed the need to update myself.
 That's how I ended up on the Web Development course.
 Everything was new, new people, new languages, and new experiences.
 Finally, I ended up falling in love with this challenge, which makes me motivated every day because it's a huge world of learning.

 :computer: As a marketing strategist, my focus was on the user experience, so I had a lot of interaction with Front-end developers.
 At that time, I used to ask for impossible things, that's why I felt the need to join a course to better understand the technical side.
 In the end, I wanted to be one of them.